All Episodes

 The ceremony played out on the streets of Paris yesterday did not originate in ancient Greece, nor even in the 19th century when the Olympic movement was revived.

-Now, Karl Dime was not a Nazi.
+Now, Carl Dijm was not a Nazi.

 He was appointed to run the Olympics before the Nazis came to power.

-And he ended World War II as a fanatical military commander exhorting teenage Germans to die like Spartans rather than accept defeat.
+And he ended World War II as a fanatical military commander, exhorting teenage Germans to die like Spartans rather than accept defeat.

 Thousands did, but he didn't.

-He lived to be eighty.
+He lived to be 80.

-The idea that 3,000 422 young Aryan runners should carry burning torches along a 3,422 kilometer route from the Temple of Hera on Mount Olympus to the stadium in Berlin.
+He sold to Joseph Goebbels, who was in charge of media coverage of the games, the idea that 3,422 young Aryan runners should carry burning torches along a 3,422-kilometer route from the Temple of Hera on Mount Olympus to the stadium in Berlin.

-It was his idea, Dr. Carl Dimes, that the flame should be lit under the supervision of a high priestess, using mirrors to concentrate the sun's rays, passed from torch to torch along the way so that when it arrived in the Berlin Stadium, it would have a quasi-sacred purity.
+It was his idea, Dr. Carl Dimes, that the flame should be lit under the supervision of a high priestess using mirrors to concentrate the sun's rays, passed from torch to torch along the way, so that when it arrived in the Berlin stadium, it would have a quasi-sacred purity.

 The concept could hardly fail to appeal to the Nazis, who loved pagan mythology, saw ancient Greece as an Aryan forerunner of the Third Reich.